+44 (0)1142041541

 Attention

 We are currently in the process of making a batch of this model, and some of the units being produced are still available to backorder.
-We expect the batch to be finished within 10 weeks, after which point the backorders can be fulfilled.
+We expect the batch to be finished within 12 weeks, after which point the backorders can be fulfilled.
 This timescale should be taken as a conservative estimate, not a guarantee, as our production is limited and subject to change due to external factors.
-This also means that products ordered after the 25th of September 2023 will not be delivered before Christmas.

 The Turton left-handed kitchen scissors is the quintessential Sheffield pattern of kitchen scissors.
 With serrated blades for efficient grip and cutting, a bottle/twist-cap opener and an in-built nutcracker, this multifaceted piece of kitchen art can craft all sorts of culinary delights.
 Now, for the first time ever, left-handers have their deserved seat at the Turton table.
 Click here for the right-handed version.